 Why You Need A Property Appraisal

 Basics of Property Appraisals-Property appraisers are certified professionals who are hired to complete a residential or commercial inspection.
 During the inspection, the appraiser will inspect the size and quality of the property.
 They also judge the overall condition of the property.
 After their inspection, they’ll pull up recent sales of similar properties within the area.
-Based on their collection data, they’ll present a fair market valuation summary report in an objective manner based on all the information known.
+Based on their collection data, they’ll present a fair market valuation summary report in an objective manner based on all the information known if just using the comparable sales approach which is one of three methods of evaluation.

 One of the primary uses of appraisals is the determination of a property's listing price.
 Another significant reason to use a property appraiser is to evaluate investment return.
 If you are considering a remodel, you’ll want to see what the estimated value will be for the property after improvements are made.
 An appraisal will help determine your budget during the renovation project.
 For instance, if you own a $275,000 property, but no other houses in the neighborhood have sold for more than $300,000, you would not want to invest large amounts of money in upgrades.